emacsmirror/meep/docs/reference.rst

    Move to the end of the previous word ARG times.

 ``(meep-move-word-next ARG)``
-   Move to the next word ARG times.
+   Move point to the beginning of the next word, ARG times.

 Motion: Same Syntax
 ^^^^^^^^^^^^^^^^^^^